Nutritional Management of Chewing and Swallowing Difficulties During Cancer Treatment

 Drink plenty of liquids.

-Ask your healthcare provider if you can suck on ice chips, popsicles, or sugar-free
+Ask your healthcare provider if you can suck on ice chips, ice pops, or sugar-free

 hard candy.
 You can also chew sugar-free gum.
 (Sorbitol, a sugar substitute that is